 This ecological and site sensitive conservation experience is intended to be a discerning destination in which visitors and locals can delight.
 Expect award winning and exceptional guest service levels amongst a landscaped oasis of incredible natural beauty.
 This proposed new sanctuary for Buderim is intended to promote well-being, rejuvenating and nourishing all of the senses, whilst transporting you back to a love of the natural environment.
 Offering state-of-the-art luxury accommodation in a tranquil setting the resort will provide the ultimate location for a revitalising holiday, or a weekend escape.
-Expect a discreet and technologically advanced venue in which to host an intimate wedding, conference or event.
-Medical recovery suits, environmental education, science and training facilities included.
+Expect a discreet and technologically advanced venue with a focus on local food and wine, extraordinary produce and gastronomy.
+The most refreshing place on earth to host an intimate wedding, conference or event.

 We would all be conservationists contributing to the preservation of our planet if it were made to be a beautiful indulgence…